 I come from the land of the ice and snow...

 Atabletop RPG that draws from the colourful world of Viking mythology.
-As such, in Fate of the Norns, Ragnarok is nigh.
+In Fate of the Norns, Ragnarok is nigh.
 As such, the sun and moon have been devoured by celestial wolves, stars are dropping from the sky, and death is not necessarily the end for your characters.
 From the South, a new White God spells the end for the old ways.

 In terms of mechanics: Fate of the Norns eschews dice entirely, instead opting for shining rune stones hewn of onyx.
 You all play characters (of which there are around 15 archetypes to choose from) embarking on an epic journey across a perilous world on the brink of destruction.